|

 parents, forever memorializing the horrors

-until the roll of tape magically disappeared
+until the cassette tapes magically disappeared

-whenever relatives came over (sometimes never
+whenever relatives or friends came over (sometimes never

 to be found again).
-I remember having to watch
+I remember having to watch,

 that when I returned to the classroom, I'd